Selective031/RazorBoard/README.md

 # Battery:

 Razorboard can handle any type of battery as it does not include any charge circuits, it´s using two relays to on/off the power to the batteries.
 Therefore, if you use a lithium battery you need to have a BMS (Battery Management System), many lithium batteries already have this inside their batterypacks.
 Razorbaord can monitor the voltage on the battery and simply disconnect the charging when a limit has been reached.
-If you battery has a dedicated charge cable, use this to the "Charge Battery" conector.
+If you battery has a dedicated charge cable, use this to the "Charge Battery" connector.
 If it does not have one, you simply connect the "Charge Battery" connector back to the battery.
-The relays are designed to that you cannot draw power from the main battery and output power to the "Charge Battery" connector at the same time, it has to draw power from the "Charge Pins".
+The relays are designed so that you cannot draw power from the main battery and output power to the "Charge Battery" connector at the same time, it has to draw power from the "Charge Pins".
 The logic is as follows:

 - When no relay is active, power comes from the "Main Battery" connector, both "Charge Pins" and "Battery Charge" connectors are disabled.
 - When the right relay is active, power comes from the "Charge Pins" connector, disabling "Main Battery" connector.